 When ready to use, measure 1 cup boiling water added to 1 cup oatmeal mix for one adult serving.
 Use a smaller 1:1 service for kids, depending on appetite.
 Allow to sit for 3 minutes and serve.

-And one more idea for the road…
+Plus two more for the road…

 This one’s as simple as buying a can, but truly I’ve never met a shelf stable scrambled egg mix as good as Honeyville’s Ova Easy Egg Crystals!